USFWS/secas/_posts/2024-06-26-new-SECAS-logo-and-usage-guidelines-now-available.md

 <ul><li><a href="https://secassoutheast.org/pdf/SECAS_Logo_Usage_Guide_web.pdf">View the SECAS logo usage guidelines</a></li>
   <li><a href="https://secassoutheast.org/images/SECASLogoFiles.zip">Download the logo image files</a></li></ul>

-I think the logo does a great job of representing SECAS as a partnership, in the full richness and complexity of our geography, our partners, and our mission.
+I think the logo does a great job of representing SECAS in the full richness and complexity of our geography, our partners, and our mission.
 The introductory section of the logo usage guidelines says it best:<!--more-->

 <blockquote>The SECAS logo embodies the diverse ecosystems and communities of the Southeast and U.S. Caribbean.
 The dogwood blossom represents the region’s rich forestry, abundant flora, and continual growth.
 The mountain road symbolizes the region’s iconic mountain ranges, from the Appalachians to the Sierra de Luquillo, and SECAS’ role in paving the way for a sustainable, prosperous future.
 The great blue heron is emblematic of interconnected terrestrial and aquatic ecosystems and the harmony between land, water, and sky.
 The sea trout signifies the economic and cultural value of the region’s aquatic life and the importance of marine conservation.
 Together, these elements speak to the intricate balance between nature and society, highlighting SECAS’ commitment to fostering a future where fish, wildlife, and people thrive.</blockquote>